 A suppression list is used to omit a selected group of prospects from list emails or drip programs (lead nurturing).
 Suppression lists are valuable when prospects may be on more than one list and you want to make sure one of those lists does not receive the email.

 Any Pardot list can be used as a suppression list.
-You just select which of your Pardot lists you’d like to suppress for that particular drip program or list email in the Recipients step of your email or drip program wizard.
+Just select which of your Pardot lists you’d like to suppress for that particular drip program or list email in the Recipients step of your email or drip program wizard.
+For help with creating lists, see this article.

 The selected list will only be used as a suppression list for that particular drip program or email.
 You could, for example, use a list as a suppression list for one list email and then use it as a recipient list for another email.
 You would simply select the list as “Recipients” rather than “Suppression Lists.”